cfabiolongo/IMMAGENE/README.md

 Intelligent Multi-Modal Agents based on GEnerative Narrative Evaluation.

 This is the repository of the Python (3.7+) implementation of IMMAGENE (**I**ntelligent **M**ulti-**M**odal **A**gents based on **Ge**nerative **N**arrative **E**valuation),
-for the evaluation of intelligent agent based on generative multi-modal narrative.
+for the evaluation of intelligent agent based on generative multi-modal narrative, presented at the European Conference of Artificial Intelligence (ECAI 2025).
 IMMAGENE is built on top of the framework [PHIDIAS](https://ceur-ws.org/Vol-2502/paper5.pdf).

 ![Image 1](images/schema.jpg)